-A thought-provoking if slightly case-in-point article in the NY Times this past weekend, “Challenging the Second ‘A’ in AA,” in which writer David Colman takes a skeptical look at the principle of anonymity in Alcoholics Anonymous.
+A thought-provoking if slightly case-in-point article in the NY Times, “Challenging the Second ‘A’ in AA,” in which writer David Colman takes a skeptical look at the principle of anonymity in Alcoholics Anonymous.
 Given that he himself uses the opportunity to “unburden himself,” it may not be the world’s most objective take on the subject.
 He presents anonymity as something that is nearly as antiquated as the stigma of addiction itself, at one point going so far as to imply that there is civil rights’ dimension involved.
 Be that as it may, some might say that the self-aggrandizement on display here – using one’s sobriety as a hook for an article – inadvertently argues for anonymity.

 The AA understanding of anonymity – which is only anonymity at the level of “press, radio and film” – was not meant primarily as a safeguard against stigma, but against any one person speaking for the whole organization (which, considering the types of addicts that find their way into the limelight, might be reason enough to keep the policy in place), another example of how AA has brilliantly institutionalized its anti-institutionalism.
 This is coupled with an understanding of the nature of addiction, that not having to claim membership actually facilitates membership.
 But then there’s the deeper diagnosis that one finds in the Big Book, that at the root of the alcoholic’s problem lies the “self-will run riot.”
 In this light, perhaps the notion of “principles over personalities” (which is what anonymity is ultimately about) might be seen as one that actually serves recovery, protecting the sufferer from themselves, rather than vice versa.